hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 Business identifiers will typically be a national identifier (ABN, Medicare Provider, IHI), registry / exchange service identifier (ETP, eRx), or local identifier (MRN, Placer Identifier).

-This guide publishes and maintains rules on how to exchange various business identifiers in Australia as a set of Identifier data type profiles (e.g., [AU PBS Prescriber Number](StructureDefinition-au-pbsprescribernumber.html)).
+This guide publishes and maintains rules on how to exchange various business identifiers in Australia as a set of Identifier data type profiles (e.g. [AU PBS Prescriber Number](StructureDefinition-au-pbsprescribernumber.html)).

 While national and registry / exchange service identifiers will define the namespace to use when sending an identifier, a local identifier requires the organisation to define their own namespace when exchanging identifiers they manage.

-When constructing a local identifier it is preferable that an organisation uses their own local system identifier namespace (e.g., "https://local organisation domain/identifier type") but if that is not available then an organisation can use their HPI-O or ABN to construct a legal, globally unique identifier system for some local identifiers.
+When constructing a local identifier it is preferable that an organisation uses their own local system identifier namespace (e.g. "https://local organisation domain/identifier type") but if that is not available then an organisation can use their HPI-O or ABN to construct a legal, globally unique identifier system for some local identifiers.

-When an organisation has a need to create a stable identifier that is unique within an application, (e.g., [AU Patient Internal Identifier](StructureDefinition-au-pi.html)), it can do this by including aspects such as software provider, system instance, instance identifier and identifier type when constructing with `Identifier.system` and `Identifier.value`.
+When an organisation has a need to create a stable identifier that is unique within an application, (e.g. [AU Patient Internal Identifier](StructureDefinition-au-pi.html)), it can do this by including aspects such as software provider, system instance, instance identifier and identifier type when constructing with `Identifier.system` and `Identifier.value`.
 For example:
    - a single instance of an application assigning patient identifiers: `http://software-provider.com/system-instance/identifiers/patient-id`
    - a cloud provider assigning patient identifiers for multiple clients: `http://cloud-provider.com/identifiers/patient-id`
    - an identifier assigned by a tenant within a multi-tenant application: `http://cloud-provider.com/identifiers/tenant-id/patient-id`